bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

       COMPSs supports the following types for task parameters:

-      -  **Basic types:** To indicate a parameter is a Java primitive type use the follwing types: *Type.BOOLEAN, Type.CHAR, Type.BYTE, Type.SHORT, Type.INT, Type.LONG, Type.FLOAT, Type.DOUBLE*.
+      -  **Basic types:** To indicate a parameter is a Java primitive type use the following types: *Type.BOOLEAN, Type.CHAR, Type.BYTE, Type.SHORT, Type.INT, Type.LONG, Type.FLOAT, Type.DOUBLE*.
 They
          can only have **IN** direction, since primitive types in Java are always passed by value.